Newsletter 25, April 2010

 This issue of the Good Diet Good Health Newsletter includes...

-- Testing recipes for the Low Carb Cookbook
+- Testing recipes for The Low Carb is Easy Cookbook

 - Confused in Carbsville - Part 4